jaspector

 Contact the Planning and Zoning Department for office hours and inspector availability.

-Typical inspection sequence: Typical residential new construction sequence: footing and foundation; framing; rough electrical, plumbing, and mechanical; insulation; final inspection and certificate of occupancy
+Typical sequence: Typical residential new construction sequence: footing and foundation; framing; rough electrical, plumbing, and mechanical; insulation; final inspection and certificate of occupancy

-Do I need a building permit in unincorporated Juab County, UT?
+01 Do I need a building permit in unincorporated Juab County, UT?

 A building permit is required for any construction, enlargement, alteration, repair, movement, demolition, or change of use of any building or structure in unincorporated Juab County.
 Detached accessory structures (sheds, tool storage, playhouses) with a floor area of 200 square feet or less are exempt.

-How much does a building permit cost in unincorporated Juab County, UT?
+02 How much does a building permit cost in unincorporated Juab County, UT?

+Building permit fees in unincorporated Juab County, UT are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Permit fee and 1% state fee calculated based on total project valuation (specific dollar amounts and valuation tables not published online; must contact the office at (435) 623-3400).

-How do I apply for a building permit in unincorporated Juab County, UT?
+03 How do I apply for a building permit in unincorporated Juab County, UT?

-1. Confirm project is in unincorporated Juab County and not within an incorporated municipality boundary.
+To apply for a building permit in unincorporated Juab County, UT, follow these steps: 1.
+Confirm project is in unincorporated Juab County and not within an incorporated municipality boundary.
 2. Verify zoning designation for the parcel with the Zoning Administrator at (435) 623-3400.
 3. If required, obtain a Conditional Use Permit (CUP) from Planning and Zoning before the building permit application.
 4. Obtain an onsite wastewater (septic) permit from the Central Utah Health District (CUHD) if not connected to public sewer.
 CUHD permits must be in hand before building permit issuance.
 5. Obtain a water verification or water commitment letter confirming an adequate water source for the project.
 6. If the project involves access to or encroachment on a county or state road, obtain a road access/encroachment permit from the applicable road authority.
 7. Download and complete the Juab County Building Permit Application with all required fields.
 8. Prepare a plot plan showing property lines, setbacks, proposed structure location, and utility/access locations.
 9. Prepare two sets of construction drawings (residential must comply with IRC; commercial must be prepared by Utah-licensed engineer or architect).
 10. Submit the completed application package to the Planning and Zoning office in person or by mail.
 11. Pay applicable permit fee and state surcharge.
 12. The Zoning Administrator or Building Official reviews the application and plans.
 Respond to correction requests.
 13. Receive the issued permit and post it on-site in a visible location before work begins.
 14. Call (435) 623-3400 to schedule each required inspection.
 15. Obtain final inspection and certificate of occupancy upon project completion.

-How long does it take to get a building permit in unincorporated Juab County, UT?
+04 How long does it take to get a building permit in unincorporated Juab County, UT?

-What work is exempt from building permits in unincorporated Juab County, UT?
+05 What work is exempt from building permits in unincorporated Juab County, UT?

-How do I schedule a building inspection in unincorporated Juab County, UT?
+06 How do I schedule a building inspection in unincorporated Juab County, UT?

-Inspections can be scheduled via: (435) 623-3400.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Juab County, UT via: (435) 623-3400.
 Have the permit number and project address available when scheduling..